-Following breakfast, depart Hanoi for the 3hr 30mins drive to Halong Bay.
+Following breakfast, depart Hanoi for the 4 hour's drive to Halong Bay.
 Upon arrival to Halong City’s pier (around noon), continue with check in formalities and board the vessel.
 After a welcome onboard, lunch will be served while cruising into the bay.
 In the afternoon, enjoy sightseeing, on-board activities (depending on each boat’s itinerary) or just spend some time relaxing on board.
 Towards the end of the day the boat sets anchor for the night among the karst formations.
 Dinner is served on board.

 Overnight on Halong Bay.